Classification of Students

 Students on academic probation are required to:

 - Complete the Academic Success Contract and meet with their academic advisor to discuss the contract within the first six weeks of the next semester.
 Students continued on probation will also be required to meet with the Director of Academic Advising and Student Support as an additional resource in the College.

 - Earn at least a 2.0 term GPA or maintain a 2.0 cumulative UI GPA.

-- Attend at least one academic success workshop.
+- Attend at least one student success workshop.
 Students continued on probation are required to attend two workshops.

 Dismissal from the College, Reinstatement, and Restart